-Introduction to Income Taxes for Uber Drivers
+Introduction to Income Taxes for Ride-Sharing Drivers

-- Receipts, bills and statements for all tax deductible expenses
+- Receipts, bills, and statements for all tax-deductible expenses

 - Your total vehicle mileage driven for the year – Odometer reading from the beginning of the year and at the end of the year

-- Kilometers driven for business and personal
+- Kilometres were driven for business and personal

 - Your Social Insurance Number (SIN)

 - Any other tax documents and slips related to other employment (if applicable)

 You can start your return with partial information and don’t file the return until you gather all your receipts.
 The TurboTax Self-Employed software will ask you easy-to-answer questions to fill that information correct tax forms for you.